OlivierLD/raspberry-coffee/NMEA-mux-WebUI/README.md

 - `to.prod.sh`, eventually triggered by `builder.sh`, which will take care of building your application and archiving the produced artifacts.

 Assuming that you've found (or defined for yourself) the configuration of your dreams, **_all_** you will need to do is:
-- From the Raspberry Pi used for the build, where you've clone the `git` repository: `cd full-server` (where `full.server` is your dream directory)
+- From the Raspberry Pi used for the build, where you've cloned the `git` repository: `cd full-server` (where `full.server` is your dream directory)
 - `./builder.sh`
     - During this step, you will have provided - from the command line - the name of the archive to produce, let's call it `NMEADist` as an example.
 - Now transfer the generated archive to the destination Raspberry Pi: